mmilano/SidePanelCollapse/README.md

 The [Bootstrap Collapse][BS-collapse] component is typically used to show and hide content in a vertical manner, collapsing up and down.

-While developing a site, I wanted to add a vertical full-window navigation sidebar.
+While developing a site, I wanted to add a vertical, full-window navigation sidebar.
 I was already using Bootstrap, so I thought that maybe I could use the existing component to make the navigation bar instead of adding another code package to the project or writing something new.
-(Of course, what I ended up writing is this library, so maybe this became a rabbit hole...)
+(Though, what I ended up writing is this packages, so maybe this became a rabbit hole...)

 Initial experiments did not work.
-But – it turns out that it is possible.
+But it turns out that it *is* possible.

-Bootstrap 4 can be used to make an element collapse horizontally.
+Bootstrap 4 can be used to make an element "collapse" horizontally.

 ## The Hook

-The relevant code from Bootstrap (4.6x) is this fragment:
+The important behavior from Bootstrap (4.6x) is this code fragment:

 ```javascript